-- the professional practice of engineering. - Engineering ethics and professional development.
-Preparation for successful careers built upon understanding of ethics and professionalism, good citizenship, and on the ability to be a lifelong learner. - Communication and interdisciplinary teaming.
-Demonstration of oral and written communication skills, and ability to work in teams across disciplines. - Technical skills and social responsibilities.
-Development of the ability to identify, formulate, and solve real-world technical problems, incorporating political, economic, and environmental considerations.
+- Effectively use mathematical, scientific, and modern engineering tools in the professional practice of engineering. - Pursue successful careers built upon understanding of ethical and professional responsibility, good citizenship, and on the ability to be a life-long learner.

+- Demonstrate oral and written communication skills, and the ability to work in teams across disciplines. - Demonstrate the ability to identify, formulate, and solve real-world technical problems, incorporating political, economic, and environmental considerations.